Houston Prostitution & Solicitation Lawyer

 HB1540 is part of a statewide crackdown on sex trafficking.
 Unfortunately, the new law makes it easier for innocent people to become trapped in the criminal justice system.

-Our goal is to get the charges against you dismissed or reduced or win acquittal if there is a trial.
+Our goal is to get the charges against you dismissed or reduced, or win an acquittal if there is a trial.

 Here are the most common prostitution crimes, penalties, and possible defenses.